 Key phrase there: If you qualify.

-Rates on consolidation loans vary by lender, but in April of 2019, you could get a loan at the low end for about 6% with a credit score higher than 720.
+Rates on consolidation loans vary by lender, but in September of 2020, you could get a loan at the low end for about 6% with a credit score higher than 720.
 If your score was between 660 and 720, you probably would pay 7% on the low end and as much as 25% at the high end.

-5. Debt Settlement
+6. Debt Settlement

-And a terrible impact you credit!
+And it has a terrible impact you credit.

 Here are some of the issues you must deal with:

-- Card companies don’t just open the door to anyone who wants to settle a debt for less than what is owed.
-You have to show there is a reasonable explanation for your problems – divorce, medical emergency, job loss – to get them to listen to a settlement offer.
+Card companies don’t just open the door to anyone who wants to settle a debt for less than what is owed.
+You often have to show there is a reasonable explanation for your problems – divorce, medical emergency, job loss – to get them to listen to a settlement offer.

-- If they do accept a settlement offer, it comes in the form of a lump-sum payment, which would have to be at least 50% (probably more) of the $15,000 you owe.
+If they do accept a settlement offer, it comes in the form of a lump-sum payment, which would have to be at least 50% (probably more) of the $15,000 you owe.
 In this case, we’re talking $7,500 in cash.
 If you had that kind of money sitting around, it would make more sense to use it to chip away at the debt.

-- Then there is the matter of what a debt settlement does to your credit report.
-There will be a notation on it for the next seven years that says the debt was settled for less than what was owed.
+Then there is the matter of what a debt settlement does to your credit report.
+There will be a notation on the report for the next seven years that says the debt was settled for less than what was owed.
 If you’re trying to rent a place to live, get your power turned on or put in an application for a job, that could come into play.

-- Finally, there is the damage that does to your credit score.
+Finally, there is the damage that does to your credit score.
 FICO, the credit scoring service used by 90% of businesses, estimates you will lose between 50-150 points on your score.
 The higher your score, the more you will lose.
-If you go for a home loan or car loan, you will pay dearly for low score in the form of high interest rates.
+If you apply for a home loan or car loan, you will pay dearly for low score in the form of high interest rates.